Archmonger/Conreq/source/docs/install/windows.md

 These instructions use NSSM to automatically start Conreq.
-A Windows installater will eventually be developed, but is currently not available.
+A Windows installer will eventually be developed, but is currently not available.

 ---